 You’ve been loading up on immune-boosting foods, exercising regularly, and washing your hands often and well.
-Yet there’s no question you're coming down with something—your body feels rundown, and there’s a twinge in your throat.
+Yet there’s no question you're coming down with something—your body feels run down, and there’s a twinge in your throat.
 But it’s not too late!
 Below are the sickness-prevention strategies that Health editors use at the first hint of seasonal sniffles.
-These reality-tested remedies have worked for us, and nipped colds in the bud.
+These reality-tested remedies have worked for us to nip colds in the bud.

 Gargle salt water

 "I swear by the salt-water gargle, a trick I learned working at Health.
 The how-to: Add half a teaspoon of salt to a cup of warm water (though I just eyeball the amount; it should taste salty but not so salty that you gag) and gargle.
 As soon as I start feeling that scratchiness at the back of my throat I do this several times a day, but at minimum before bed and first thing in the morning.
 Not only is it soothing but I can almost feel the germs getting purged.
 I’m convinced I’ve halted countless colds this way."

 "I heard from a friend that you should eat raw garlic at the first sign of a cold because it activates your immune system, so when I started getting sick before a big work thing, I tried it.
 Only I chewed the clove rather than swallowing it whole (what you’re supposed to do).
 BIG mistake.
 It burns your mouth and throat.
 The next day my symptoms exploded and then I felt better in three days.
 So it does work… if you don’t mind sweating it out (and smelling like garlic bread for 48 hours.)"

 Hydrate, hydrate, hydrate